-In this guide/tutorial we will go through some of the viewmodel settings in CS:GO.
+In this guide/tutorial we will go through the best viewmodel settings in Counter-Strike: Global Offensive.

-If you want a slightly greater visibility in CS:GO, you should really try these settings for your viewmodel.
+If you want a slightly greater visibility in CS:GO, you should really try to play and change the settings for your viewmodel.
 You can say that the viewmodel is what you can see of the gun that you are holding.
-In this case, we want the gun to full as little as possible on the screen.
+In this case, we want the gun to fill as little as possible on the screen.
 Why?
 So you have a better view of the enemies of course!

-In short we recommend the following settings, used in the screenshot above:
+In short, we recommend the following settings.
+These are also used in the screenshot above.

-You can either copy this to your autoexec.cfg (recommended) or copy the commands directly into your console:
+You can either copy this to your config or autoexec.cfg (recommended) or you can copy the commands directly into your console:

 cl_righthand “1”;viewmodel_offset_x “0”;viewmodel_offset_y “-2”;viewmodel_offset_z “-2”;viewmodel_fov “54”;cl_bobamt_lat “0.1”;cl_bobamt_vert “0.1”;cl_bobcycle “0.1”;cl_viewmodel_shift_left_amt “0.5”;cl_viewmodel_shift_right_amt “0.5”

 Recommended: check out the viewmodel script, to easy change viewmodel settings in-game.